-Ziezon: nationwide network for the education of sick pupils
+Ziezon: Dutch nationwide network for the education of pupils with medical needs

-One in ten children suffers from a chronic somatic or long term illness.
-This means that on the average in every school class there are two or three children with a chronic illness.
+One in ten children suffers from a chronic or long-term illness.
+This means that, on average, there are two or three children who have a chronic illness in every school class.

-For parents of a child suffering from a chronic somatic or long term illness it’s important to know that the school is responsible for the education of sick pupils, also when these children are not able to attend school for a prolonged period of time.
-In the Netherlands, the law on the education of sick pupils (WOOZL) came into force on 1 August 1999.
-As a result the school where the pupil is enrolled retains responsibility for the continuation of education.
-Schools can, however, ask for the assistance of a consultant ESP.
+For the parents of a child suffering from a chronic or long-term illness, it is important to know that the school is responsible for their child’s education.
+This is also the case if the child is unable to attend school for a prolonged period of time.
+In the Netherlands, a law on the education of sick pupils (Wet Ondersteuning Onderwijs Zieke Leerlingen; WOOZL) came into effect on 1 August 1999.
+This law states that the school at which a pupil is enrolled is responsible for the child’s education, even if he or she cannot attend school.
+Schools can, however, request assistance from an ESP consultant.

-All consultants ESP are part of a nationwide network called Ziezon.
-This network coordinates collaboration between university hospitals and educational advisory agencies.
+All ESP consultants are part of a Dutch nationwide network called Ziezon.
+This network coordinates collaboration between university teaching hospitals (UMCs) and educational consultancy agencies.
 Ziezon enables and initiates schooling and the exchange of information and expertise.
-Not only consultants ESP are part of the network, also interest organisations and medical experts have joined forces.
-In Europe, the Netherlands is being regarded as one of the leading countries in the field of sickness and education.
+As well as ESP consultants, the network includes interest groups and medical experts.
+Within Europe, the Netherlands is regarded as one of the leading countries in the field of sickness and education.

 The Netherlands Federation of University Medical Centres (Nederlandse Federatie van Universitair Medische Centra) (NFU) represents the eight cooperating UMCs in the Netherlands, as an advocate for and employer of 65,000 people.
 The objective of the NFU is ensuring that agencies that decide healthcare issues in the Netherlands take into account the special role of the academic hospitals (in the past) and the UMCs (presently).
 For more information: www.nfu.nl.